 - Based on the policy established at the June 2002 ETF Board meeting, the amortization period for Unfunded Actuarial Accrued Liabilities (UAAL) was closed.
 Therefore, the remaining period will decline one year at a time until the UAAL is fully amortized. - The State of Wisconsin issued Pension Obligation Bonds in 2003 that paid off the majority of unfunded liabilities of the ASLCC Program. - In computing the rates in this report, we used the Frozen Initial Liability (FIL) method.
 This method was used because the Pension Obligation Bond paid off unfunded liabilities for some, but not all employers, requiring separate contribution rates for some of the employers.
 This method is described further on page 15.
 For comparison purposes, we have also calculated the funded status using the Entry Age Normal method.
-On this basis, the ASLCC Program is 112.4% funded and the SHICC Program is 114.1% funded. - In total, during 2021, investment return on a market value basis was above the assumed level of 7.0%.
-Under the asset valuation method, gains and losses are phased-in over a five-year period, resulting in a 12.5% return on an actuarial value of assets basis.
-Overall, contribution rates for the December 31, 2021 valuation increased from the prior year primarily due to updating methods and assumptions in accordance with the three-year experience study of the Wisconsin Sick Leave Conversion Credit Programs covering the period from January 1, 2018 to December 31, 2020. - The Market Value of Assets exceeds the Actuarial Value of Assets by approximately 15.0% as of the valuation date.
+On this basis, the ASLCC Program is 111.2% funded and the SHICC Program is 116.2% funded. - In total, during 2022, investment return on a market value basis was below the assumed level of 6.8%.
+Under the asset valuation method, gains and losses are phased-in over a five-year period, resulting in a 6.3% return on an actuarial value of assets basis.
+Overall, contribution rates for the December 31, 2022 valuation remained unchanged from the prior year.
+While investment performance was below the assumed level leading to an investment loss, the increase in the average premiums was lower than assumed leading to a gain. - The Actuarial Value of Assets exceeds the Market Value of Assets by approximately 5.8% as of the valuation date.
 The statutory asset valuation method will recognize all of the differences between actuarial value and market value over four future years.
-Given realization of the actuarial assumptions, including the 6.8% investment return assumption, the result will be downward pressure on contribution rates. - This valuation reflects updated assumptions and methods pursuant to the three-year experience study of the Wisconsin Sick Leave Conversion Credit Programs covering the period from January 1, 2018 to December 31, 2020.
+If all assumptions are realized going forward, including the 6.8% investment return assumption, the result will be upward pressure on contribution rates. - The assumptions used in this valuation are based on the three-year experience study of the Wisconsin Sick Leave Conversion Credit Programs covering the period from January 1, 2018 to December 31, 2020.
 See the experience study report dated November 18, 2021 for additional information regarding the assumptions and methods used in this valuation.
-The experience study for the Wisconsin Retirement System developed separate assumptions for State and non-State employees.
-Since the Sick Leave Conversion Credit Programs are only available to State employees, the State assumptions were used in this valuation with the exception of Public School employees.
-The Public Schools group did not have enough State employees to develop separate assumptions, therefore the non-State assumptions were used for this group.

-Wisconsin Sick Leave Conversion Credit Programs Summary of Participant Data December 31, 2021
+Wisconsin Sick Leave Conversion Credit Programs Summary of Participant Data December 31, 2022